 The basic idea of "play-based" learning is that the child chooses activities based on his current interest.
 This differs from "academic" learning in that academic consists of a teacher/parent directed activities.
 Meaning, there is more of a plan and structure.

-Here are some ways that I provide a play-based learning environment for my toddler:
+Here are some ways that I cultivate a play-based learning environment for my three year old: